j20015798/Iot_Diffuser/README.md

 2. Put a sponge in the container

-Use a sponge to absorb the water our automizer needs.
+Use a sponge to absorb the water our automizer needs.(I only use types to make it fixed haha.)

 ![image](https://user-images.githubusercontent.com/72622577/148680921-1def2e1b-2eef-4a07-8d7b-bc590900c8ce.png)